Byankatesh/Mobile-Application-Development-Notes/08-Widgets and UI Components in Android/Readme.md

 🚀 Conclusion

 Widgets like TextView, EditText, Button, and ImageView are essential for building interactive Android applications and handling user input effectively.
+Widgets like TextView, EditText, Button, and ImageView are essential for building interactive Android applications and handling user input effectively.